sidi-maadh/MySolutions/README.md

 </div>

 ## Introduction
-This is the templates I use for my solutions, I have created this repository to keep track of my solutions and to share them with others.
+<h4>This is the templates I use for my solutions, I have created this repository to keep track of my solutions and to share them with others.
 I will keep updating this repository with new templates as I learn through the computer science journey.
-I hope you learn something :).
+I hope you learn something :). </h4>

 <br/>